Hendon Hooker, QB, Tennessee | NFL Draft Scouting Report

 Strengths

-At 6’4″, 218 pounds, Hooker has great height and weight for the quarterback position.
-His ACL tear could be an issue depending on how teams graded his medicals, but it’s reasonable to project some modest durability with his frame.
+At 6’3″, 217 pounds, Hooker has great height and weight for the quarterback position.
+He’ll need to fully recover from his ACL tear before hitting the field again, but it’s reasonable to project some modest durability with his frame.
 Hooker passes the prototypical QB eye test, and he also has a lot of the desired physical traits.

 To that end, Hooker doesn’t appear strained when generating velocity in those ranges.
 He has the arm strength to fit the ball into tight pockets outside the numbers with pace.